TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/rust/index.md

     }
     println!("Prime");
 }

 ```

 {% endraw %}

-[Prime Number](https://sampleprograms.io/projects/prime-number) in [Rust](https://sampleprograms.io/languages/rust) was written by:
+Prime Number in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Mallikarjuna S J
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 08 2023 19:53:07.
-The solution was first committed on Oct 31 2019 18:11:28.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution